 Now we get to one of our favourite bits about Leodis, the comments.
 What takes Leodis from being just a catalogue of photographs and raises it to a social history resource are the 40,000 visitor comments, whether its memories or in the case of the above picture someone’s father, these additions make Leodis a truly fantastic resource.

 Now we’ve gone about as far as we can without signing up for or into a personal Leodis account.
 If you want to create an album, leave a comment or purchase a photograph you will require an account of your own.
 At the top right of the screen there will be a sign in/sign up option.
 If you had an account on the old Leodis site then it’s still here, you just need to sign in and confirm your email.
 You will be asked to create a username, for data protection and security reason this cannot be the same as your email address, and it is your username that will be visible if you leave a comment on a photograph.

 Once you’ve signed in My account and View basket options will appear in the top right corner.
 The My account menu lets you access your album, your details, including your username, email and password, and the details of any orders you have.

 The relaunch of the website has allowed us to create a site suitable for viewing on desktops, tablets and mobile phones as well as being more accessible for those visitors using screen reading technology.

 As much as we’ve worked hard to create the new site to a high standard sometimes glitches and bugs don’t get spotted until hundreds of visitors all arrive at once.
-Please bear with us during our launch and if you spot something that isn’t working please let us know by emailing us at firstname.lastname@example.org or by leaving a voicemail on 0113 37 86982.
+Please bear with us during our launch and if you spot something that isn’t working please let us know by emailing us at firstname.lastname@example.org or by calling 0113 37 86982.

 We’re just a simple photographic archive, not a dinosaur amusement park – no one will get eaten if a link takes you where you didn’t want to go.